The Cutting Edge: Going for the Gold

 The Cutting Edge: Going for the Gold is a 2006 American sports-romantic drama film, the sequel to The Cutting Edge (1992), and the second installment in The Cutting Edge film series.
-The film premiered on March 12, 2006 on ABC Family and released on DVD on March 28, 2006, receiving 3.4 million viewers.
+The film premiered on February 7, 2006, on ABC Family and released on DVD on March 28, 2006, receiving 3.4 million viewers.

 Plot summary

 Jaclyn "Jackie" Dorsey, the daughter of Olympic Gold medalists Doug Dorsey and Kate Moseley from the original film, also enters the figure skating field, with ambitions of winning her own Olympic gold.
 However, a serious injury derails that ambition.
 After months of training, Jackie is finally ready to skate again but has trouble keeping up with the rigorous demands of singles skating.
 Her parents send her on a vacation to Los Angeles, where she meets surfer boy/in-line skater Alex Harrison.
 Sparks fly between the two, but when Jackie sees how glamorous Alex's life as a pro in-line skater really is after finding out he works as a valet at her hotel, she brushes him off.
 This makes Alex mad, so when Jackie shows up at the beach, where they were supposed to meet for a date, and makes a half-hearted apology, the irritated Alex picks a fight and the two go fuming their separate ways.

 In the meantime, Jackie realizes that, considering the circumstances, pairs skating will give her a better chance at Olympic gold.
 After many unsuccessful interviews with prospective partners, she becomes frustrated.
 Then, after Alex Harrison sees Jackie on TV, discussing her search for a partner, he shows up for an interview.
 Even though Alex has no experience and has trained for only a short time, he shows remarkable natural talent.
+Since Alex's sponsors drop him for the x-games.